 Companies like yours are the reason the association exists and the owners and managers of these companies perform the lion’s share of the leadership roles in the association.
 Aggregates producers are any company that produces and/or sells aggregates in the US, including both internal and external consumption, and dues are based on the previous year’s annual sales to any customer.

 Every day you are threatened by unprecedented federal, state and local regulations that impact your business from environmental compliance to operational restrictions; from percentage depletion tax laws to zoning requirements and even threats from outside the industry.
 Because we know these issues are of paramount concern to you, we invite you to join your peers who are working proactively to implement reform.
 A strong, unified voice through NSSGA is the best chance the aggregates industry has to make a difference.
 The most important business investment you can make is to join NSSGA.
+For more information, connect with us here.

 If your operations are located outside of the United States, go here to join NSSGA as an International Producer.